Minisat 01: LEGRI

-The LEGRI was developed by an international composed by INTA, the Rutherford Appleton Laboratory (RAL), the University of Valencia and the University of Birmingham.
+The LEGRI was developed by an international composed by INTA, the Rutherford Appleton Laboratory (RAL), the University of Valencia, and the University of Birmingham.
 The main objective was to build a prototype gamma-ray telescope capable of detecting low energy radiation (between 10 and 200 keV) produced by the dispersion of gamma radiation emitted by celestial bodies such as black holes, binary stars or neutron stars.

 The device was to incorporate some cutting-edge technology for its time, such as HgI2 emerging detectors developed by the Centro de Investigaciones Energéticas y Medioambientales (CIEMAT) capable of providing accurate readings on the operating energy range and a high degree of thermal resistance and a very good efficiency-weight ratio.
-Originally 100 such detectors where to form the LEGRI sensing sub-unit but the experimental nature of this technology made INTA choose to mix an array of 80 HgI2 20, more conventional and reliable CdZnTe detectors.
-This decision also allowed to directly compare their performance when working on a 0 g environment and sharing FEE and background noise fluxes.
+Originally, 100 such detectors were to form the LEGRI sensing sub-unit but the experimental nature of this technology made INTA choose to mix an array of 80 HgI2 20, more conventional and reliable CdZnTe detectors.
+This decision also allowed them to directly compare their performance when working on a 0 g environment and sharing FEE and background noise fluxes.
 Besides the sensing sub-unit, LEGRI incorporated a filtering unit made of a mechanical collimator supported on a honeycomb tungsten plate which is allocated in front of the detectors, a high voltage power supply needed to feed the device, and a processing unit which manages data and provides continuous attitude readings on the satellite to ease image reconstruction while avoiding signal noise.

 ETRV

-Developed by CASA, the ETRV was a speed regulation mechanism capable of deploying various devices such as solar panels, antennas and proves.
-It consisted on an electrical motor connected a torsion spring mounted over a gearbox capable of regulating motion and providing a certain degree of stability.
+Developed by CASA, the ETRV was a speed regulation mechanism capable of deploying various devices such as solar panels, antennas, and proves.
+It consisted of an electrical motor connected a torsion spring mounted over a gearbox capable of regulating motion and providing a certain degree of stability.
 To simulate payloads, a small flywheel was added to the end of a deploying arm directly connected to the gearbox.
-To ensure the correct positioning of the movable arm an electromagnetic Reed switch would measure momentum, gyro angle and rate of the arm providing real-time corrections for the system and allowing a maximum deployment speed of 180º in about 3 minutes.
+To ensure the correct positioning of the movable arm an electromagnetic Reed switch would measure momentum, gyro angle, and rate of the arm providing real-time corrections for the system and allowing a maximum deployment speed of 180º in about 3 minutes.

 The time control during the different phases of deployment was ensured by a pyrotechnic nut, responsible for maintaining the system's integrity until the firing of a pyro-kintetic charge which would signal the conditions were met to begin the whole placement process.